emharsha1812/emharsha1812/README.md

 - Contributing to **PULSE (Python Unified Library for Sensor Emulation)**, an open-source library for radar signal processing and ML testing.
 - Exploring **Neural Radiance Fields (NeRFs)** and their applications in 3D rendering.
-- Preparing to join **NLP Lab** at IISc Bangalore as a predoctoral researcher.

 ---